bear102/osml/README.md

 1. brand
 2. brand:wikidata
 3. name

 (if you are trying to locate based on other features like a water tower or a bridge, choose the tags relevant to that feature)

-The left column will be your `key` and the right column will be your `value`
+The left column will be your `key` and the right column will be your `value`, you will need to remember this for later

 repeat this step for the three locations (mcd, popeyes, starbucks)